edwardgoldring/website/content/home/about.md

 # Biography

 Edward Goldring is a doctoral candidate in political science at the University of Missouri.
+His research interests include